Tranzakt/Visual-Laravel/README.md

 # Visual-Laravel (VL)
 Visual Laravel is a web-based, no-code/low-code Laravel development environment.

-Using a web browser you will be able to define database tables/fields, UI lists/forms/etc., menus and other graphical elements and if needed Laravel code snippets.
+Using a web browser you will be able to define database tables/fields, UI lists/forms/etc., menus and other graphical elements, all forms of Laravel and Laravel extension objects and if needed write your own Laravel code snippets.

-Once you have defined the model using the Web UI, VL will then generate the Laravel PHP code needed using this model.
+Once you have defined the model using the Web UI, VL will then generate (compile) all the Laravel PHP code needed from this model.

 VL was inspired by a rather ancient Joomla extension called Fabrik which provided a similar web-based development environment, but which due to its age was not able to take advantage of modern PHP functionality or existing open source functionalities